Instruct Simon

 £7m CAR arbitration claim arising from alleged damage to a school’s foundations.

-Simon has significant experience of company and insolvency matters.
 He appeared in the Court of Appeal for the successful appellant in LDX International LLP v Misra Ventures Ltd. in which the Court of Appeal upheld Simon’s argument that the Court below should not have granted an injunction restraining the presentation of a winding up petition.

 Featured Company & Insolvency cases